 Basic shepherd’s pie is classic British pub food that’s usually made with ground lamb.
 However, you can make it with other ground meats like venison, beef, or even turkey.

 However, if you’re gluten free, you have to avoid most classic shepherd pie recipes.
-That’s because it’s filled with gravy, which we all know is most likely thickened with flour.
+That’s because it’s filled with gravy, which we all know is probably thickened with flour.

 Making classic shepherd’s pie into a gluten free shepherd’s pie recipe